LaunchCodeEducation/data-analysis/src/chapters/classes-and-objects/class-methods.rst

 Return to the Class Design
 --------------------------

-Earlier, we made a list of property names that we wanted to include in our ``Cat`` class.
+:ref:`Earlier<brainstorm-properties>`, we made a list of property names that we wanted to include in our ``Cat`` class.
 We will repeat that process now, but this time we will record ideas about what a ``Cat`` object should *do*.